Terms of Business – September 2022

 The Law Society of Scotland require us to observe strict Accounting Rules.
 Any sums of money held on your behalf will be placed in our general client account or alternatively in a specific designated account opened on your behalf, depending on the sums held and how long we require to hold these on your behalf.
 Interest payable on a designated account will be calculated in accordance with prevailing rates.
 The financial actings of all the Scottish Solicitors are “protected” by the Law Society’s Guarantee Fund, which provides a unique level of protection for clients in the unlikely event that a solicitor “defaults” when handling client funds.

 Unless we agree otherwise in writing, we shall assume that where we act for more than one person but only one of them tells us what to do, that person has the authority of the other or others to do so.
+If this changes, you are required to advise us.
 Where we act for more than one person, each person for whom we do work is equally responsible for the instructions given to us and ultimately for payment of our fees and outlays in connection with that matter.
 If we are given instructions by a Private Limited Company then, unless otherwise agreed with you in advance, it is a condition of our acceptance of these instructions that the directors are jointly and severally liable along with the company for payment of our fees, outlays and any interest thereon.
 If you do not understand what this means please ask us to explain.

 We will issue our fee note at the end of a matter or at regular intervals.
 Payment is due within 30 days of the date of the account and if it is not paid within that time we reserve the right to charge interest on the amount overdue at 4% above the Clydesdale Bank plc base rate.
 If you do not pay the account on time we reserve the right to stop working for you and to charge you for the full amount of work which we have carried out on your behalf.

 We have the right to ask you to make payment of outlays associated with this matter before they are incurred.
 Frequently, however, to allow the matter to run smoothly we will meet such outlays on your behalf.
-We will ask you to reimburse those outlays within 7 days of being asked to do so.
+You will require to reimburse those outlays within 7 days of being asked to do so.
 Minor outlays will generally be recovered at the time the next fee note is raised.

 To ensure our compliance with the requirements imposed upon us under the money laundering regulations we need to ensure that we have carried out our “money laundering check” in respect of every client of the firm.
-The check requires us to obtain from you and keep on file copies of documents which vouch your identity.
-It is not enough that we are personally quite content that you are who you say you are, we must have evidence to vouch for that fact on file!
-Ideally we require to see 2 of the following items: –
+We may perform the check digitally via a third party, in which case you will be invited by email to provide the necessary information and upload documentation.
+Any personal details supplied will be encrypted.
+Otherwise, the check requires us to obtain from you and keep on file copies of documents which vouch your identity.
+In that case we require to see two of the following items: –

 - Your passport – the ideal evidence